 EHNAC is an independent not-for-profit accrediting agency.
 EHNAC's function is to promote administrative simplification, cost savings and to establish standards and accreditation of entities handling personal health information (PHI) as defined by HIPAA, throughout the healthcare industry and other industries that deal with PHI related issues and considerations.

 When considering alternatives as part of its regular planning process, Mosaica Partners was commissioned by EHNAC to conduct a research project and prepare a report recommending various strategies to consider.

-M2Gen is the result of a research collaboration formed in December 2006 between H. Lee Moffitt Cancer Center & Research Institute and drug maker Merck & Co.
-The for-profit company will develop personalized cancer treatments for patients using molecular technology.
+M2Gen is the result of a research collaboration formed between H. Lee Moffitt Cancer Center & Research Institute and drug maker Merck & Co.
+The for-profit company will develop personalized cancer -- personalized medicine -- treatments for patients using molecular technology.
 Researchers will collect tumor tissues from thousands of patients across Florida and other states and identify the biological markers unique to each tumor.
 Analyzing patients’ responses to specific treatments will lead to more individualized care aimed at providing rapid improvement with fewer side effects.

 Mosaica Partners was engaged to provide technical and strategic support related to the operation and planned growth of M2Gen.

 The State of Maryland Health Care Commission (MHCC) is an independent state regulatory agency whose mission is to plan for health care needs, increase accountability, promote informed-decision making, and improve access in a rapidly changing health care environment by providing timely and accurate information on availability, cost, and quality of services to policy makers, purchasers, providers, and the public.

 Mosaica has assisted MHCC by preparing a number of reports on various aspects of health information exchange in Maryland.
 Contents of some of the reports were used by MHCC in recommendations to the State Legislature.